Operating with highly modern equipment

 9 December: Rega and Air-Glaciers enter into a new contractual agreement governing the provision of air-rescue services in the Bernese Oberland.
 In future, Rega’s Operations Centre will coordinate all air rescue missions throughout the region.

 13 August: Four Rega rescue helicopters are in operation at the same accident site after a train derails near Tiefencastel (GR).
-Two are immediately dispatched to the accident site to
+Two are immediately dispatched to the accident site toevacuate the patients, some of them seriously injured, from the steep terrain using a rescue winch.
+The other two pick up the casualties at an intermediary landing site nearbyand fly them to hospital.

 22 August: Rega repatriates a premature baby for the first time in its new own transport incubator.